emrivero/pod_tech_test/README.md

 ## How to run the project
 1. Download the repository
-2. Run `docker compose run npm install` to install npm dependencies
+2. Run `docker compose run app npm install` to install npm dependencies
-3. Run `docker compose exec app npm run test` to run the tests with coverage
+3. Run `docker compose run app npm run test` to run the tests with coverage

 In addition:
-1. Run `docker compose exec app npm run lint` to run the linter
+1. Run `docker compose run app npm run lint` to run the linter
-2. Run `docker compose exec app npm run test:unit` to run unit tests only
+2. Run `docker compose run app npm run test:unit` to run unit tests only
-3. Run `docker compose exec app npm run example` to run the example/main.ts file
+3. Run `docker compose run app npm run example` to run the example/main.ts file
-4. Run `docker compose exec app <command>` to run any other command inside the container`
+4. Run `docker compose run app <command>` to run any other command inside the container`

 > **Note:** This comands not install the dependencies as docker compose up does.
 If you want to run them, you need to run `docker compose run app npm install` first.